13th Triennial Meeting of the International Society for Seed Science

 The International Society for Seed Science (ISSS) is a professional society dedicated to fostering and promoting research, education, and communication in the scientific understanding of seeds.

-There will be three full days of oral presentations across six themed sessions:
+There will be keynote, oral and poster presentations across five themed sessions:

 Seed development is highly sensitive to the maternal environment with subsequent impacts on seed quality traits (longevity, germination, quality/vigour) and internal chemistry.
 But which molecular and biochemical signalling networks control seed responses, are they quantifiable, do they provide prediction of adjustments to climate change and how long are they imprinted on subsequent seed performance?

 Lowering moisture and temperature is the basis for extending seed lifespan.
-Except some species produce seeds that are drying sensitive; and for seed that tolerate desiccation, conventional seed storage (dry at -20C) for the long term is a possibility but not a probability.
+Except some species produce seeds that are drying sensitive; and for seed that tolerate desiccation, conventional seed storage (dry at -20°C) for the long term is a possibility but not a probability.
 Changing the physical environment, such as lowering temperature (cryobiotechnology), is one intervention to enhance seed lifespan, but can genes for longevity be understood and manipulated, can survival be chemically extended, and can the physical environment be optimised for each species?
 Moreover, can a mechanistic understanding of seed desiccation intolerance take us closer to making a recalcitrant seed orthodox for storage?

 The natural traits of the wild relatives of the world’s main crops make them potential sources of genes and adaptive traits for agriculture.
 Beyond this narrow focus, other species offer exciting possibilities for new medicines, fibre plants, and other uses.
 But which species are being and should be evaluated for such traits and who owns the intellectual property?
-And for those already identified for potential exploitation, do key policy frameworks help or hinder access to the genetic resources around the world; and in any case can the seed supply chain meet the projected long-term sustainable use?
+For those already identified for potential exploitation, do key policy frameworks help or hinder access to the seed genetic resources around the world; and in any case can the seed supply chain meet the projected long-term sustainable use?
 For species already in the supply chain rapid developments in ‘omics’ technologies through to large scale, automated production facilities for phenotyping are changing the outlook for seed science research.
 But looking forward, which innovations are needed soonest, will have the greatest impact on the seed trade and help seed scientists address the greatest society challenges?

 “Their problems of form are in the first instance mathematical….and their problems of growth are essentially physical problems” (D’Arcy Wentworth Thompson, 1917), so which mathematical and physical rules govern the form and function of seeds across the Plant Kingdom and what insights are revealed about the evolution of seed traits, including dormancy, that might contribute to species success?